Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 I have seen the most success out of `WritingStyle` and `Writing Style`, although the difference may be minimal between them and `Style` alone.

 **Examples**

+_Update (July 8, 2021):_ I am testing and learning towards changing my recommended writing style to use `descriptive` rather than `sesquipedalian`.
+The difference is difficult to explain--the outputs just seem a bit lighter.
+Feel free to substitute and test for yourself in the meantime.

 Combining `sesquipedalian` and `creative` as writing styles has a demonstrably positive effect on the outputs--the AI uses more creative language while at the same time maintaining longer and more complicated sentences and paragraphs.
 - `sesquipedalian` was suggested (Cass) as a strong version of `purple prose`.
 Play testing and descriptive testing appears to confirm that.